mfem/web/src/partial-assembly.md

 reference space, performs the integration, and then goes back in reverse order to global (test) degrees of freedom on the whole mesh.

-This is illustrated below for the simple case of symmetric linear operator on third order (Q3) scalar continuous (H1) elements, where we use the notions **T-vector**, **L-vector**, **E-vector** and **Q-vector** to represent the sets corresponding to the (true) degrees of freedom on the global mesh, the split local degrees of freedom on the subdomains, the split degrees of freedom on the mesh elements, and the values at quadrature points, respectively.
+This is illustrated below for the case of a symmetric linear operator.
+We use the notions **T-vector**, **L-vector**, **E-vector** and **Q-vector** to represent the sets corresponding to the (true) degrees of freedom on the global mesh, the split local degrees of freedom on the subdomains, the split degrees of freedom on the mesh elements, and the values at quadrature points, respectively.

 We refer to the operators that connect the different types of vectors as: